johndeu/media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 Input:
 {
     "assetId" : "nb:cid:UUID:2d0d78a2-685a-4b14-9cf0-9afb0bb5dbfc", // Mandatory, Id of the source asset "mesPreset" : "Adaptive Streaming",         // Optional but required to encode with Media Encoder Standard (MES).
-If MESPreset contains an extension "H264 Multiple Bitrate 720p with thumbnail.json" then it loads this file from ..\Presets
+If mesPreset contains an extension "H264 Multiple Bitrate 720p with thumbnail.json" then it loads this file from ..\Presets
     "workflowAssetId" : "nb:cid:UUID:2d0d78a2-685a-4b14-9cf0-9afb0bb5dbfc", // Optional, but required to encode the asset with Premium Workflow Encoder.
 Id for the workflow asset
     "indexV1Language" : "English",              // Optional but required to index the asset with Indexer v1 "indexV2Language" : "EnUs",                 // Optional but required to index the asset with Indexer v2